 The farm-to-fermenter movement may not roll off the tongue, but it’s the same concept as the farm-to-fork movement.
 Jack Russell Farm Brewery is a prime example, using their acres of apples, hops, blackberries, and blueberries to produce not just beer, but hard ciders along with meads.
 At the farm brewery location in Camino, you can taste an assortment of ciders (and meads) on their outdoor patio as well as buy bottles to take with you.

 One of the most popular ranches in Apple Hill™ is home to a variety of adult beverages, including hard cider, cider champagne, apple wine, and even apple beer.

-Learn more about planning an Apple Hill™ trip.
+Learn more about the Hard Cider Trail and planning an Apple Hill™ trip.